HZcohort/DiNetxify/README.md

 ### 2.3 Load medical records data

-After loading the phenotypic data, use the `merge_medical_records()` method to load your one or more medical records files by providing the file path, a format of ICD code, and mapping required columns, and a dictionary mapping required columns.
+After loading the **phenotypic data**, use the `merge_medical_records()` method to load your one or more medical records files by providing the file path, a format of ICD code, and mapping required columns, and a dictionary mapping required columns.
 The following example codes show how to load the dummy EHR ICD9/ICD10 dataset.

 ```python
 # Merge with the first medical records file (dummy_EHR_ICD10.csv)